pact-foundation/docs.pact.io/website/blog/2022-08-25-pact-open-source-update-august-2022.md

 ## Pact JS

-Pact JS 10.x.x is now live – here's how to get started
+Pact JS 10.x.x is now live

-[ short video ]

 Get it here 👉: https://github.com/pact-foundation/pact-js

 ### Summary of the good stuff

 - Speed! - It’s quick, blisteringly quick.
 You’ve probably heard people talk about just how good Rust is, they weren’t wrong.
-See some of the benchmarks.
 - Full support for binary payloads (both HTTP and Async) and multi-part uploads
 - For Async, the ability to specify and verify message metadata
 - XML support